|

 THE RELIGIOUS MONUMENTS OF OPORTO

-Oporto CATHEDRAL dates exactly from the period when Portugal begins its
+Oporto CATHEDRAL dates exactly from the period when

-existence as a separate and differentiated political unit in the body of
+Portugal begins its existence as a separate and differentiated political

-mediaeval Spain at war with the Saracens, at a decisive moment in that
+unit in the body of mediaeval Spain at war with the Saracens, at a

-long crusade of the reconquest of the territory.
+decisive moment in that long crusade of the reconquest of the territory.

 It really seems that the foundation of the Cathedral is due to Infanta

-Dona Theresa, daughter of Alfonso VI. of Castille and married to a noble
+Dona Theresa, daughter of Alfonso VI of Castille and married to a noble

-with the title 01 Count of Portugal.
+with the title of Count of Portugal.

-But it seems still more certain that the work was not linished until
+But it seems still more certain that the work was not finished until

 about fifty years later, when the County of Portugal had become an